filterpaper/filterpaper.github.io/qmk/workflow.md

 ## Customising the Workflow

-* The matrix `file:` section is a list of files to be built (`cradio.json` in the example).
+* The matrix `file:` section is a list of keymap files to be built (`cradio.json` in the example).
-* Change this section to the name of your json file.
-Additional entries (with `-` prefix) can be added to build multiple keyboards.
+* Change this to your json file name.
+Additional files (with `-` prefix) can be appended for multiple keyboards.
 * GitHub username is default for `user:`.
 Change this accordingly if a different keymap name was used in [QMK Configurator](https://config.qmk.fm/#/).

 ## Committing the Workflow